MetaBarj0/shangelog-tools/README.md

 `generate.sh` can automatically produce a changelog regarding your repository content if you use the conventional commits convention.

-## Package tools

-`package-generate.sh` produce a single script you can install everywhere on your environment.
-It eases the usage of this tool not forcing you to clone this repository to use it.

 # WHO

 ## Generating changelogs